Chair: Matthew Stadlen

 Ticket Price : £9.50

 Oscar Wilde said that doing nothing is, ‘the most difficult thing in the world’.
 Today we live in a culture that demonises idleness, and the glorious art of doing nothing is disappearing.
 We are subject to a constant flow of information, and a permanent busyness pervades even our quietest moments.
 But although inactivity can induce lethargy, it can also foster imaginative freedom and creativity.
-Psychoanalyst Josh Cohen explores the paradoxical pleasures of inactivity, and asks how we might live a different and more fulfilled existence.
+Psychoanalyst Josh Cohen explored the paradoxical pleasures of inactivity, and asked how we might live a different and more fulfilled existence.